 1. Stay Dry

 Nothing slows down a good time like accidents, which is why it’s important to stay dry in the summer.
+It's also a good idea to stay dry to avoid urinary tract infections (UTIs) that can occur when moisture builds up.

 Choose absorbent adult pull-ups or incontinence pads to quickly catch any leaks.
 Moisture-wicking materials can also help you feel dry.